rrooggiieerr/benqprojector.py/README.md

 ## Protocol

-This are the protocol details:
+This Python library works if your projector supports the following command

-2400 baud 8N1
+structure:

 ```
 <CR>*<key>=<value>#<CR>